Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `dockerBridgeCidr`

 CIDR notation IP range assigned to the Docker bridge, network.
 It must not overlap with any other provided IP ranges and can only be used when the environment is deployed into a virtual network.
 If not provided, it will be set with a default value by the platform.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: string